 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 According to the World Bank’s 2019 Doing Business Report, Namibia ranked 118 out of 189 countries for Trading Across Borders.
 The report notes that nine documents are required to export a product from Namibia, and seven documents to import a product into the country.
-The average time to export is 25 days, while 20 days on average are required for imports.
+The average time to export is 25 days, while import require 20 days on average.

 Beyond customs delays, the government has imposed a number of import and export restrictions, mostly on agricultural products.
 White maize, wheat, mahangu (pearl millet), and products derived from these three grains are controlled.
 Controlled grain crops can only be imported or exported with permits issued by the Agronomic Board and the Ministry of Agriculture, Water and Land Reform (MAWLR).
 For each controlled grain there are specific restrictions, but restrictions do not include price controls.